AnonymousYWL/MYLIB/README.md

 $ make install PREFIX= the installation path

-These commands will copy BLASFEO library and headers in the installation path PREFIX.
+These commands will copy LibShalom library and headers in the installation path PREFIX.